Ai Accountant

 System Access Issues

-Maintain backup access methods, keep PDF exports ready, have admin contacts on hand, use proper access management instead of sharing passwords.
+Maintain backup access methods.
+Keep PDF exports of critical reports ready.
+Have admin contacts on hand.
+Use proper access management instead of sharing passwords.

 Auditor Disputes